Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 ## Test the Relay service in the Unity Editor

 From Unity version 2022.3, you can test the Relay service in the editor:
-1. Open the Network Manager’s inspector window.
+1. Open the inspector window and select the Network Manager.
 2. Navigate to the Start Connection section
 3. Check the **Try Relay in the editor** box.
 4. Select **Start Server** or **Start Host** to start the server or host, or enter the [join code](https://docs.unity.com/relay/en/manual/join-codes).